microsoft/azure-shortcuts-for-java/README.md

 A lot of short code samples are located in the packages `com.microsoft.azure.shortcuts.resources.samples` (https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples).

-It is *not* currently a goal of this library to cover all of the Azure API surface.
-Rather, it is to drastically simplify the hardest of the most important scenarios that developers have been running into.
-For everything else, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) can be used as the fallback, which this project is also built on.
+This "shortcuts" project is now the experimental pilot for the new version of the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java).
+Although its original goal has been to drastically simplify only the hardest of the most important scenarios that developers have been running into, the current revamping of the Azure SDK for Java (especially the management API) is in large parts being modeled after this "shortcuts" project.

 ## Setting up the dev machine